-If your ex-husband or ex-wife was disabled and receiving Social Security Disability Insurance (SSDI) benefits and then died, you may be to receive benefits as a surviving ex-spouse.
-These benefits are available to divorced spouses who were married for at least ten years.
+If your ex-husband or ex-wife was disabled and receiving Social Security Disability Insurance (SSDI) benefits before they died, you might be to receive Social Security survivors benefits as an ex-spouse.
+Survivors benefits for divorced spouses can provide an important source of income as you get older.

-The requirements and benefits for a surviving ex-spouse are very similar to those provided to surviving spouses (see our article on survivors benefits in general).
+The requirements and benefits for a surviving ex-spouse are similar to those provided to surviving spouses (see our article on survivors benefits in general).

 Below are the different payment categories for surviving ex-spouse benefits:

-If you work while receiving a survivor's benefit, your benefit may be reduced, depending on your age and the amount of money you earn.
+Note that if you work while receiving a survivor's benefit, your benefit may be reduced, depending on your age and the amount of money you earn.
 For more information, see our article on how working affects survivors benefits.